stakater/trireme-kubernetes/README.md

 ## Prerequisites

-* Trireme requires bridged-based networking solutions for which we can redirect traffic to IPTables (Flannel, default docker networks, ...).
-We are working on a generic solution that allows any traffic backed by any networking vendor to always be redirected from the namespace to IPTables.
-We have tested with Flannel backed clusters and default Docker networking (bridged) backed clusters.
-* Trireme requires IPTables with access to the `Raw` and `Mangle` modules.
+* Trireme requires IPTables with access to the `Mangle` module.
 * Trireme requires access to the Docker event API socket (`/var/run/docker.sock` by default)
 * Trireme requires privileged access
+* Trireme requires to run on the Host PID Namespace.
+* When deploying with the DaemonSet model, Trireme requires access to the in-cluster service API/Token.
+The Namespaces/Pods/NetworkPolicies must be available as read-only